Common Sense Media Review

 What's the Story?

-DEADPOOL 2 begins with a startling sequence in which Wade (Ryan Reynolds) informs viewers that, as with Wolverine in Logan, he won't survive this movie.
-Then the action rewinds, and Wade narrates the distressing last few weeks he's had, which included a key character's death sending him into a tailspin.
+DEADPOOL 2 begins with a startling suicide sequence in which Wade/Deadpool (Ryan Reynolds) informs viewers that he won't survive this movie.
+Then, the action rewinds, and Wade narrates the distressing last few weeks he's had, which included a key character's death sending him into a tailspin.
 After the flashback, Wade teams up with Colossus (voiced by Stefan Kapicic) to become one of the X-Men in training.
-During a confrontation with a volatile, potentially out-of-control young fire-starter mutant named Russell (Julian Dennison) -- who's angry and trying to torch the "mutant rehabilitation" youth center he's been forced to stay in -- Wade goes off script and ends up landing both himself and Russell in prison.
+During a confrontation with a volatile, potentially out-of-control young fire-starter mutant named Russell (Julian Dennison)—who's angry and trying to torch the "mutant rehabilitation" youth center he's been forced to stay in—Wade goes off script and ends up landing both himself and Russell in prison.
 Eventually, Cable (Josh Brolin), a soldier from the future, arrives on a mission to alter the past in the name of preventing unspeakable crimes in the future.
 Then things really start going awry, and the movie becomes a race between Wade and Cable.

 Is It Any Good?

 Reynolds' hilariously offensive antihero serves up another round of snarky, trash-talking, gory, pop-culture-bashing shenanigans that will appeal to those who loved the first film.
-As with the original, it's important to note that this is not a typical superhero movie that families with elementary schoolers and tweens will want to see; it's truly best for older teens and adults who will understand and appreciate the humor (not to mention be able to stomach the incredibly gory violence).
-The movie is a nonstop barrage of one-liners that reference everything from whether the songs "Papa Can You Hear Me?" from Yentl and "Do You Want to Build a Snowman?" from Frozen are overly similar to DC/Marvel in-jokes to nicknames (Wade calls Cable "Thanos") and sight gags (he lifts up a boom box, Say Anything style).
+As with the original, it's important to note that Deadpool 2 is not a typical superhero movie.
+Reserved for audiences that are able to stomach the incredibly gory violence and constant language, the movie is a nonstop barrage of one-liners that reference everything from "Papa Can You Hear Me?" from Yentl and "Do You Want to Build a Snowman?" from Frozen, to in-jokes about nicknames (Wade calls Cable "Thanos") and sight gags (he lifts up a boom box, Say Anything-style).

-But among all the rapid-fire jokes is a sentimental notion: that kids, in this case the morally conflicted Russell, give adults the chance to be better people.
+But among all the rapid-fire quips is a sentimental notion: that kids, in this case the morally conflicted Russell, give adults the chance to be better people.
 Wade's interactions with Russell are both hilarious and bittersweet.
-And if the addition of new characters Russell and Cable isn't enough to intrigue viewers, there's also the introduction of the X-Force, an even motlier crew of mutants (plus one regular civilian) with somewhat middling powers: Zeitgeist (Bill Skarsgard), for example, can spew acidic vomit.
-At least Domino's (Atlanta's Zazie Beetz) power is good luck, which ends up being more helpful than Wade can imagine.
+And if the addition of new characters Russell and Cable isn't enough to intrigue viewers, there's also the introduction of the X-Force, an even motlier crew of mutants (plus one civilian) with somewhat middling powers.
+Zeitgeist (Bill Skarsgård), for example, can spew acidic vomit.
+At least Domino's (Zazie Beetz) power is good luck, which ends up being more helpful than Wade can imagine.
 Even Cable isn't the straight-up baddie you'd expect; he ends up having more depth than is strictly necessary.
-Reynolds and Brolin look like they're having the time of their lives playing off of each other, and -- spoiler alert! -- the ending makes it clear that audiences can and should expect more from the Fourth Wall-breaking superhero.
-Oh, and -- as always -- stay for the credits.
+Reynolds and Brolin have the time of their lives playing an unlikely power duo who eventually find ways to redefine family for themselves and those around them.
+And—as always—don't forget to stay for the post-credits.

 Talk to Your Kids About ...